Plant-Food-Research-Open/assemblyqc/docs/usage.md

 - `fasta:` FASTA file
 - `gff3 [Optional]:` GFF3 annotation file if available
 - `monoploid_ids [Optional]:` A txt file listing the sequence IDs used to calculate LAI in monoploid mode if necessary.
 If the intent is to run LAI against all the sequences in an assembly, this file can be skipped for that assembly.
 - `synteny_labels [Optional]:` A two column tsv file listing fasta sequence IDs (first column) and their labels for the synteny plots (second column) when performing synteny analysis.
 If a sequence ID is missing from this file, the corresponding sequence is excluded from the analysis.
+If `synteny_labels` is not provided for an assembly, that assembly is excluded from the analysis.

 See the [Merqury](#merqury-k-mer-analysis) section For description of assemblysheet columns related to k-mer analysis with Merqury.